Approved by Council: September 2003

-- participate in the care of patients as appropriate to his or her competencies, and specific circumstances, as well as to meet identified educational needs;
+- participate in the care of patients as appropriate to their competencies, and specific circumstances, as well as to meet identified educational needs;

 - make the patient or substitute decision-maker aware of their name, role, stage in the postgraduate program, and degree of involvement in patient care;

-- make the patient or substitute decision-maker aware of the name and role of the most responsible physician, and the fact that the most responsible physician is ultimately accountable for the patient’s care;
+- make the patient or substitute decision-maker aware of the name and role of the MRP, and the fact that the MRP is ultimately accountable for the patient’s care;

 - in any emergency situation or when there is significant risk to the patient’s well-being;

-- document his or her clinical findings and treatment plans and discuss these with the most responsible physician and/or the supervisor.
+- document their clinical findings and treatment plans and discuss these with the MRP and/or the supervisor.

-When a significant component, or all, of a medical procedure is to be performed by a trainee without direct supervision, the patient must be made aware of this fact and where possible, express consent must be obtained.
-Express consent is directly given, either orally or in writing.
+- When a significant component, or all, of a medical procedure is to be performed by a trainee without direct supervision, the MRP, supervisor or trainee must ensure that the patient is made aware of this fact and where possible, must obtain express consent6.

 1. The majority of trainees in Ontario hold a certificate of registration authorizing postgraduate education, and are commonly referred to as “residents” or “fellows” in most teaching sites.
 However, a trainee may have a different class of registration depending on his/her individual circumstances: 1) pre-entry assessment program certificate of registration – commonly issued to international medical graduates (IMGs) for an initial “assessment phase”; this would include completing a “pre-entry assessment program” or “assessment verification period”; 2) restricted certificate of registration – trainees who have qualified under the Residents Working Additional Hours for Pay policy; 3) certificates of registration authorizing independent practice – trainees who have completed their residency program and qualified for full registration, but who continue to do fellowship training.

-5. Typically, hospitals and other clinical settings would have signage notifying patients that they are teaching institutions.
-However, physicians in private offices and clinics need to explicitly communicate this information.
+4. Typically, hospitals and other clinical settings would have signage notifying patients that they are in teaching institutions.
+However, physicians in private offices and clinics must explicitly communicate this information.